You Asked. I Answered.

 It’s a browser extension, similar to Grammarly, that sits inside the platforms creators already use such as Squarespace, Flodesk, Canva, or Thinkific.

-As you create, it flags accessibility issues (missing alt text, poor color contrast, skipped headings, missing captions) and gives plain-language explanations so you know how to fix them instantly.
+When you're ready, click to run an accessibility check and Successible flags accessibility issues (missing alt text, poor color contrast, skipped headings, missing captions) and gives plain-language explanations so you know how to fix them instantly.

 It works where the creator (YOU!) works.
 Not outside it.